GNU ELPA - jinx

 Jinx is a fast just-in-time spell-checker for Emacs.
 Jinx highlights misspelled words in the text of the visible portion of the buffer.
 For efficiency, Jinx highlights misspellings lazily, recognizes window boundaries and text folding, if any.
 For example, when unfolding or scrolling, only the newly visible part of the text is checked if it has not been checked before.
 Each misspelling can be corrected from a list of dictionary words presented as a completion menu.

-Installing Jinx is straight-forward and configuring takes not much intervention.
-Jinx can safely co-exist with Emacs's built-in spell-checker.
+Installing Jinx is straight-forward and configuring should not need much intervention.
+Jinx can be used completely on its own, but can also safely co-exist with Emacs's built-in spell-checker Ispell.

-Jinx's high performance and low resource usage comes from directly calling the widely-used API of the Enchant library (see libenchant).
+Jinx's high performance and low resource usage comes from directly calling the widely-used API of the Enchant library.
 Jinx automatically compiles jinx-mod.c and loads the dynamic module at startup.
 By binding directly to the native Enchant API, Jinx avoids the slower backend process communication with Aspell.
-Thanks to the Enchant API, this method is widely used by other text editors and supports Nuspell, Hunspell, Aspell and a few lesser known backends.
+Enchant is widely used by other text editors and supports Nuspell, Hunspell, Aspell and a few language-specific backends.

 Jinx supports spell-checking multiple languages in the same buffer.
 See the jinx-languages variable to customize for multiple languages.
 Jinx can flexibly ignore misspellings via faces (jinx-exclude-faces and jinx-include-faces), regular expressions (jinx-exclude-regexps), and programmable predicates.
 Jinx comes preconfigured for the most important Emacs major modes.
-For modes listed in jinx-camel-modes composite words in camelCase and PascalCase are accepted.
+Modes like Java, Ruby or Rust are listed in jinx-camel-modes.
+For these modes composite words in camelCase and PascalCase are accepted.

-Jinx can be installed from GNU ELPA and MELPA directly or with package-install.
+Jinx can be installed from GNU ELPA or MELPA directly with package-install.

 Jinx has two modes: the command, global-jinx-mode activates globally; and the command, jinx-mode, for activating for specific modes.